What Is Microlearning? An In-depth Guide for Beginners

-“The manner in which we deal emotionally with things.
-For example, feelings, values, appreciation, enthusiasm, motivations, and attitudes.”
+“The manner in which we deal emotionally with things, for example feelings, values, appreciation, enthusiasm, motivations, and attitudes.”

-|Krathwohl’s Term||Definition||Appropriate for Microlearning||Example|
+|Krathwohl’s Term||Definition||Appropriate For Microlearning||Example|

-|Receiving||A participant’s willingness to listen and an ability to hear others out||Yes||A POSH training video|
+|Receiving||A participant’s willingness to listen and ability to hear others out.||Yes||A POSH training video.|

-|Responding||The phase where individuals respond to the ‘receiving’ stimulus by questions, creative discussions, debates or mere facial expressions||Yes||Scenario based micro quizzes on POSH principles|
+|Responding||The phase where individuals respond to the ‘receiving’ stimulus.
+The response could be through questions, creative discussions, debates or mere facial expressions.||Yes||Scenario based micro quizzes on POSH principles.|

-|Valuing||All this receiving and responding creates a set of continuously evolving values that are an outcome of analyzing and internalizing these exchanges.||Yes||High-level quiz that factors multiple scenarios and certifies the participant on all key POSH aspects|
+|Valuing||All this receiving and responding creates a set of evolving values.
+These values are the result of analyzing and internalizing these exchanges.||Yes||High-level quiz that factors multiple scenarios and certifies the participant on all key POSH aspects.|

-|Organizing||When multiple (and sometimes conflicting) values collide, individuals resort to organizing them, like files in a 90s cabinet||Yes||Asking a participant to recap all her interpretations about POSH through a voice note|
+|Organizing||When multiple values collide, individuals organize them, like files in a 90s cabinet.||Yes||Asking a participant to recap all their interpretations about POSH through a voice note.|

-|Characterizing||Characterization is the stage when individuals start evangelizing the said behavior and deliberately positions herself as the purveyor of the said values||No||Participant voluntarily signs up to create post course reinforcement content for other employees|
+|Characterizing||It is the stage when individuals start advocating the said behavior and position themselves as the provider of the said values.||No||Participants voluntarily sign up to create post course reinforcement content for other employees.|

 The Psychomotor Domain

-|Manipulation||Attempting the physical manipulation of the imitation by using tools or devices.
+Attempting the physical manipulation of the imitation by using tools or devices.

-Replication of the skills required to do the physical task in exactness without the presence of any guidance||No||Nailing the driver’s test to get your license.|
+Replication of the skills required to do the physical task in exactness, without any guidance.

 Combining and performing two or more skills.